Planar Bipedal Locomotion with Nonlinear Model Predictive Control: Online Gait Generation using Whole-Body Dynamics: Whole-Body Motion Planning Control

 maintaining an affine dependence on $\ddot{\mb{q}}_j$ and $\bs{\lambda}$.
 The base dynamics in~\eqref{eq:reparam_base} fully encode the challenge of under-actuation and encapsulate the core of the floating-base dynamics.
 Equation~\eqref{eq:reparam_torque} plays a secondary role and is only required when formulating torques constraints.
 We may view the control inputs to optimize over as:

 with the corresponding system dynamics defined as:

-The contact transition maps in~\eqref{eq:mpc_jumpmap} have been set to identity maps, with exponential damping of the contact point velocity after impact being regulated through the stance foot constraint in~\eqref{eq:stancefoot_constraint}, defined in section~\ref{sect:constraints}.
+In order to avoid large discontinuities in the optimized trajectory, the contact transition maps in~\eqref{eq:mpc_jumpmap} have been set to identity maps for the online MPC program, with exponential damping of the contact point velocity after impact being regulated through the stance foot constraint in~\eqref{eq:stancefoot_constraint}, defined in section~\ref{sect:constraints}.
 Inclusion of the impact dynamics in~\eqref{eq:impulse_dynamics} will be pursued in future work.
 Due to the assumption of a fixed contact schedule, inclusion of the contact transition map does not fundamentally change the complexity of the optimization problem \cite{mastalli2020crocoddyl}.